Potowomut, Rhode Island: History

 It was originally a village in the Warwick Township of Kent County.
 It can be called an exclave, since there is no overland connection to the rest of the city of Warwick.
 Potowomut is often mistakenly thought to be part of the Town of East Greenwich because it shares the same ZIP code, 02818, as all of East Greenwich and because East Greenwich is the preferred place name for postal purposes.
 Nathanael Greene, a general in the American Revolutionary War was born here on Forge Farm in 1742.
 When Warwick was settled, in the seventeenth century, travel by sea was often more convenient than travel over land.
 Thus, Potowomut's location would have allowed relatively easy travel across Greenwich Bay to Warwick Neck or Buttonwoods.

 In the 1680s, the first white settlers arrived with James Greene at what came to be known as Greene's River.
 Here, his son, James, built a dam and a mill, later; his descendants established an anchor forge, now located at the foot of Old Forge Road.
 The Greene family mainly used the land to raise cattle and harvest hay, which was then shipped across Greenwich Bay to the wharf in Apponaug, Rhode Island.
 Upon James' death, the property passed to his son Richard.
 A fondness for lavish hospitality and fancy living plunged Richard Greene into deep debt.

 Geography

 To visit Potowomut by land, one must leave the City of Warwick.
 The most common route follows US Route 1 (Post Rd.), and leaving East Greenwich, follows Forge Road to the east.

 Emergency services

 Potowomut's Fire Fighting services were for a long time provided by the town of East Greenwich for a yearly fee.
 In December 2015, the City of Warwick opened a new fire station and the Warwick Fire Department assumed responsibility for providing Fire and EMS protection to the area.
 WFD Fire Station 10 houses Engine Co.
-10. The station is affectionately known as "The Outpost" due to its seclusion from the rest of the Dept. Police Services are provided by the Warwick Police Department.
+10. The station is affectionately known as "The Outpost" due to its seclusion from the other stations of the department.
+Police Services are provided by the Warwick Police Department.